Keller-Michael/general_business_exception_class/README.md

-# general_exceptions_example
+# :no_entry: General Exceptions Example

-:no_entry: example of general exception classes
+Example with two general exception classes to test exception behaviour.